 LADR scientist to Nora in “G’Day Melbourne”

-In that episode, Nora is rejected by the scientists, who do not think she is ready go through with it, but with the help of Laurie and Matt (see episode 6 “Certified”), she finds them again and forces them to let her do it.
-The same scientist who was skeptical before, is still skeptical, and keeps pointing out to Nora, while she is recording the video, that she may not really mean what she is saying (“I don’t believe you”).
+In that episode, Nora is rejected by the scientists, who do not think she is ready to go through with it, but with the help of Laurie and Matt (see episode 6 “Certified”), she finds them again and forces them to let her do it.
+The same scientist who was skeptical before is still skeptical and keeps pointing out to Nora, while she is recording the video, that she may not really mean what she is saying (“I don’t believe you”).
 The scene reveals the internal tension within Nora.
-She is lost in this world, and thinks that the only way to fill the hole in her heart is to be reunited with her kids, even if this means death, but there may be part of her who is not completely sure, that there may be some unfinished business that she is leaving behind…
+She is lost in this world and thinks that the only way to fill the hole in her heart is to be reunited with her kids, even if this means death, but there may be part of her who is not completely sure, that there may be some unfinished business that she is leaving behind…

 Mad Libs Obituary

 Before going through the machine, Nora and Matt say their goodbyes.
 In a moment of closure, they both do a Mad Libs Obituary which, in many ways, reflects Nora’s cynicism about religious conventions and rituals.
-To her, death is a big nothing, and so was life without her kids, so there is no need to get all emotional, or spiritual, there is nothing to celebrate, nothing to acknowledge, there is literally nothing… Even at this point, though, it is not clear if Nora is doing this because she believes in it (even with all the scientific explanations), or because she believes in nothing and, therefore, she has nothing to loose.
+To her, death is a big nothing, and so was life without her kids, so there is no need to get all emotional, or spiritual, there is nothing to celebrate, nothing to acknowledge, there is literally nothing… Even at this point, though, it is not clear if Nora is doing this because she believes in it (even with all the scientific explanations), or because she believes in nothing and, therefore, she has nothing to lose.

 The scene also includes a very moving final moment for Matt, who humbled after his encounter with God, is facing lots of uncertainty moving forward.
 Matt tells Nora about his fear, not only of dying of cancer, and not being able to be with Mary and seeing his son grow up, but also afraid of living.
 As I said last week, the big question in The Leftovers is not what to do when the world is ending, but what to do when it doesn’t, and this is the crossroad in which Matt finds himself.
 As he tells Nora: